benbalter/benbalter.github.com/_posts/2020-12-04-over-engineered-home-network-for-privacy-and-security.md

 To ensure devices *must* use the Pi-Hole and DoH for DNS lookups, you could create a firewall rule to block Google's DNS specifically (as many online tutorial suggest), but I took it a step further and prevented all outbound requests over port `53` (DNS's dedicated port) entirely to ensure all DNS from the network was filtered and encrypted.
 You can do this by creating a "DNS" port group on the UDM (port 53), and adding a WAN out reject rule for any traffic to that port.
 To confirm it's working, `dig example.com @8.8.8.8` should timeout when run from a device on your network (including the Raspberry Pi), but `dig example.com` should work as expected (and the page should load in your browser).

-If you *really* want to be sure everything is going through your preferred DNS, you can add [the DNS over HTTPS server list](https://raw.githubusercontent.com/oneoffdallas/dohservers/master/list.txt) to your Pi-Hole ad list to block hard-coded DoH servers, and additionally create a firewall rule similar to the one for port `53`, but for port `853` DNS over TLS's dedicated port.
+If you *really* want to be sure everything is going through your preferred DNS, you can add [the DNS over HTTPS server list](https://raw.githubusercontent.com/oneoffdallas/dohservers/master/list.txt) to your Pi-Hole ad list to block hardcoded DoH servers, and additionally create a firewall rule similar to the one for port `53`, but for port `853` DNS over TLS's dedicated port.

 ## Cloudflare Teams to block malicious sites